 Antony Keen organises the annual SFF Masterclass in science fiction criticism.
 He is an Adjunct Associate Professor at the University of Notre Dame, London.
 He also co-edits a website on comic books as well as contributing reviews to another (Slings & Arrows).
 Email: email@example.com

-The Trustees of the Science Fiction Foundation are Simon Bradshaw, Sarah Brown, John Clute, Paul Dormer, Edward James, Graham Sleight, Will Slocombe and Shana Worthen.
+The Trustees of the Science Fiction Foundation are Phoenix Alexander, Sarah Brown, John Clute, Paul Dormer, Edward James, Graham Sleight, Will Slocombe and Shana Worthen.

 Our Patrons are Neil Gaiman, Nalo Hopkinson and Prof David Southwood.